 This set of three bamboo boards are sized for every occasion: a small one (5.5 by 8 inches) for cutting citrus or serving up cheese, plus a medium-sized (8 by 10 inches) and large-sized board (11 by 14 inches).
-They work well as a cutting board (bamboo has natural antimicrobial properties), plus they double as a serving board for charcuterie or other noshes.
+They work well as a cutting board, plus they double as a serving board for charcuterie or other noshes.
 Note these boards require careful handwashing with warm water and soap.

 “While it will not win any beauty contests,” continues Stanton, “It’s the most functional for cutting bar garnishes.
 The soft rubber material is ideal for preventing slips from juicy citrus and bar fruit.
 This material is also great for keeping your fancy bar knife in good shape by allowing some give, thanks to a softer surface than a traditional cutting board.”
 If the board starts wearing down, simply resurface it by sanding down the top layer.